How to Find Your Student Loan Balance

 Finding Your Federal Student Loan Balances

-You can always access student loan information through your My Federal Student Aid account.
-Another route to find out your federal student loan balances is to go directly to the National Student Loan Data System (NSLDS).
+You can always access student loan information through your My Federal Student Aid account, where you can find your federal student loan balances under the National Student Loan Data System (NSLDS).
 This is the U.S. Department of Education's central database for student aid, and it keeps track of all your federal student loans.
 NSLDS stores information so you can quickly check it whenever you need to, and it will tell you which loans are subsidized or unsubsidized.

 How NSLDS Knows Your Student Loan Balances

 NSLDS receives information for the database from a variety of sources, including guaranty agencies, loan servicers, and other government loan agencies.
 When you enroll in a college or university, the school also sends information, including any student loan debt you took on, to NSLDA.
 It notes when you took out the loan, when it was disbursed, when your grace period ended, and even when you paid it off.

 The NSLDS is useful because it gives a total picture of your federal loans at once, so you know right away how much federal debt you have.
 However, it doesn't include any information about your private student loans.

 Finding Your Private Student Loan Balances